marmicode/rest-api-checklist/content/naming-conventions/datetime-format.md

 ---
-title: use RFC3339 and ISO8601 for date formatting with UTC timezone
+title: use RFC 3339 and ISO 8601 for date formatting with UTC timezone
 ---

 🚧 work in progress 🚧